Ansh1234/AppDataReader/README.md

 ## Tentative features for the next release

-* Query the database and change the values within the application.
 * Copy an entire row to Clipboard.
 * Export an entire table in csv format.